athawe/AT-Enmity-Cycle/Pathfinder 2E/CompendiumDirectoryPF2e/Bestiaries/Monster Core/Jungle Drake.md

     desc: "`pf2:1` (move) **Frequency** three times per day\n* * *\n\n**Effect** The jungle drake Strides or Flies twice."

   - name: "Spit Venom"
-    desc: "`pf2:2` (poison) A jungle drake can spit a sticky glob of their venom to a range of 50 feet that explodes in a 10-foot burst.
+    desc: "`pf2:2` (poison) A jungle drake can spit a sticky glob of their venom to a range of 50 feet that explodes in a @Template[burst|distance:10].
 Those in the burst must succeed at a DC 24 Reflex check save or be exposed to jungle drake venom.\n\nThe jungle drake can't use Spit Venom again for 1d6 rounds."

 ```